Card issuers can proactively track credit and debit cards by BIN for Dark Web exposure, enabling faster action to prevent compromised card fraud.

 One of the primary ways credit card information can be leaked is through data breaches.
 Data breaches occur when unauthorized individuals gain access to secure databases and extract sensitive information, which can include credit card numbers, expiration dates, and CVV codes, among other personal data.
 These breaches can occur in all sectors including retail, finance, healthcare, and online services.
 Once the data is compromised, it can be sold, traded, or used for fraudulent activities, often appearing on the Dark Web subsequently.

-A BIN/IIN attack is when a cybercrimnal uses brute-force computing to guess and uses an accurate combination of a debit or credit card number, Card Verification Value (CVV), and expiry date.
+A BIN attack is when a cybercriminal uses brute-force computing to guess and uses an accurate combination of a debit or credit card number, Card Verification Value (CVV), and expiry date.
 Once this has been completed and the fraudster acquires the right information, they use the card to commit fraudulent transactions in the cardholder’s name or sell the exposed cards on the Dark Web.
 A botnet can quickly test hundreds or thousands of combinations.

 The exposure of card information through data breaches and BIN attacks poses severe challenges for issuers.
 Financial institutions bear the brunt of the consequences, facing both financial and operational repercussions.
 They are responsible for absorbing the cost of fraudulent charges resulting from BIN attacks, which includes not only the financial losses but also the associated operational and business costs.
 The repercussions extend to dealing with chargebacks, managing increased call center activity, and undertaking the process of card re-issuance.